ThreatConnect-Inc/threatconnect-javascript/README.md

-# threatconnect-javascript
+# ThreatConnect JavaScript SDK
-Javascript SDK for the V2 ThreatConnect API
+Javascript SDK for the V2 of the ThreatConnect API